-NHS Highland had instigated a 90-day Urgent & Unscheduled Care recovery plan to align with performance improvement trajectories for Delayed Hospital Discharges and aligned to longer-term Unscheduled Care programme activity.
+NHS Highland had instigated a 90-day Urgent & Unscheduled Care recovery plan to align with performance improvement trajectories for Delayed Hospital Discharges and aligned to longerterm Unscheduled Care programme activity.
 Scottish Government had released their winter planning guidance and preparedness checklist to support board planning activity.
 The paper was presented to provide assurance to FRPC that there were plans in development which would be submitted later in the month to SG, to implement the SG winter planning guidance and to undertake an analysis aligned to the SG checklist.
 The paper also provided an update on current performance trajectories on the 90-day recovery plan.
-The Finance Performance and Resources Committee was invited to take Moderate Assurance from the performance trajectories as part of the Urgent & Unscheduled Care 90-day improvement plan.
+The Finance Performance trajectories as part of the Urgent & Unscheduled Care 90-day improvement plan.